kohler/hotcrp/devel/manual/hotcrapi.md

 ## Configuration

-Hotcrapi requires a **site URL** and an **API token** for every access.
+Running Hotcrapi requires a **site URL** and an **API token**.
 The site URL defines the HotCRP site you want to access, and the API token authenticates to that site.
-Specify these parameters as command-line options, using environment variables, or in a per-user configuration file `~/.hotcrapi.conf`.
+Specify these parameters using command-line options, environment variables, or a per-user configuration file `~/.hotcrapi.conf`.

-Supply a site URL using the `-S SITEURL` command line option.
+The site URL is set using the `-S SITEURL` command line option.
 If not present, Hotcrapi checks the `HOTCRAPI_SITE` environment variable; and if that is not present, Hotcrapi searches the per-user configuration file for a default site.